-Aggregate extraction in Phase 1 of the expansion quarry began in late June 2016, making 2016 the first year of reporting for the adaptive management plan.
+Aggregate extraction in Phase 1 of the expansion quarry began in late June 2016 and 2016 was the first year of reporting for the adaptive management plan.
+2017 marks the second year of adaptive management plan reporting.

 The potential impacts for each phase of Quarry operations are outlined in the AMP with details on specific protection and monitoring measures.
-This annual summary report will focus on quarry operations in Phase 1 and the associated monitoring measures that were completed in support of the AMP in 2016.
+This annual summary report will focus on quarry operations in Phase 1 and the associated monitoring measures that were completed in support of the AMP in 2017.